 - Find a dark sky location.
 Use our city stargazing guides to find a place 1-2 hours from where you live, or peruse our World Space Tourism Guide to find dark sky places around the globe.

 - Plan for a night during peak activity.
-As mentioned, the peak of the Perseids will be around August 12th, which is a Thursday.
-If you wait until Friday, August 13th, your chances will still be good to see meteors, but not at the same rate as the night before.
+As mentioned, the peak of the Perseids will be around August 12th, which is a Friday.
+If you wait until Saturday, August 13th, your chances will still be good to see meteors, but not at the same rate as the night before – so prioritize your night under the stars for Friday.

 - Look throughout the whole sky, rather than focusing on the radiant point.
 While the radiant point is helpful in trying to spot meteors, it’s actually better to scan the whole sky around the radiant point so you’ll see Perseids as they streak away from that area.
 (As mentioned, the moon is going to cause problems with this, but we’ll do the best we can!)